cyrinux/waybar-livestatus/README.md

 # Usage

+## Daemon

 You can toggle pause of the poller with sending `SIGUSR1`.
 Or clicking on the waybar icon if you use my configuration.
 You will got the lists of alerts on mouse over the icon.

 If `popup` are enable you will got a popup if alerts number raise.

+## Client

+Client mode was mainly done to be integrated with `dmenu`.

+There is a client mode `waybar-livestatus -c`.
+Without params this will display the list of alerts.
+You can then pass `host` and `service` as params to get the notes_url.